timescale/docs/api/compression.md

 for the first time.

-Setting up compression on TimescaleDB requires users to first [configure the hypertable for compression](/api/:currentVersion:/compression/alter_table_compression/) and then [set up a policy](/compression/add_compression_policy/) for when to compress chunks.
+Setting up compression on TimescaleDB requires users to first [configure the hypertable for compression][configure-compression] and then [set up a policy](/compression/add_compression_policy/) for when to compress chunks.

 Advanced usage of compression allows users to [compress chunks